florisweb/veratio/README.md

 - [x] TaskOwnerIndicator: hover to see the task's owner
 - [x] Option to invite using a link
 - [x] Bug Fix: You can now mention members that have an '@' in their name
+- [x] Bux Fix: When your session expires you will be prompted to login again

 Version 1.2